3v0k4/remark-lint-relative-markdown-file-path-links/readme.md

 [`remark-lint`](https://github.com/remarkjs/remark-lint) rule to warn when a link to another markdown document (md/mdx) is not a relative file path with extension.

+If you are using Docusaurus, this can be used in combination with remark-validate-links to [detect broken anchor links](https://github.com/facebook/docusaurus/issues/3321#issuecomment-1477543749).

 ## Contents

 *   [What is this?](#what-is-this)